haleemur/dbt-modelling-test/README.md

 Adequate knowledge of `git` is presumed.
 Useful commands related to docker & dbt are included in in this readme for your convenience.

-- For more information about dbt, please visit their (documentation site)[https://docs.getdbt.com/docs/introduction].
+- For more information about dbt, please visit the [dbt documentation site](https://docs.getdbt.com/docs/introduction).
 I also find the [`setting-up`](https://docs.getdbt.com/tutorial/setting-up) useful tutorial for beginners.
-- For more information about docker, please visit their (documentation site)[https://docs.docker.com/]
+- For more information about docker, please visit the [docker documentation site](https://docs.docker.com/)

 ## TLDR